mmic-lcl/source-code/README.md

 # Source code
-Here, we will continue to collect the existing open-source RGBT tracking work
+Here, we present open-source works published from the MMIC group.

 ## RGBT Tracking code